Fr. Edward Shoback

 Three days later, a third man contacted the Diocese of Scranton to report that he too was abused.
 A few days later, a fourth man also reported his abuse by Shoback.

-According to the Diocese of Scranton, Shoback was eventually laicized, but it did not provide a date.
+In 2018, Shoback was first named publicly as accused in the PA Grand Jury report.
+According to the Diocese, he was eventually laicized, but it did not provide a date.
 The grand jury report does not indicate he was laicized, as it generally does for other priests removed from the priesthood.
 Therefore, Shoback’s status with the Church is not clear.

 At any rate, Shoback is still alive and believed to be residing in the Wilkes-Barre, Pennsylvania, area.
 He is 76 years old.